 Open Education Database is the most comprehensive collection of online college rankings and free courses anywhere online.
 We welcome learners of all levels to explore their interests and prepare for exciting new careers, build on existing foundations of education and experience, or just satisfy a craving to learn something completely new.

-We’ve been a leader in the open education movement since 2007 when we were the first organization to release online college rankings and over the last six years have built on that tradition of helping learners connect with the best-fit education opportunities.
+We've been a leader in the open education movement since 2007 when we were the first organization to release online college rankings and over the last decade we have built on that tradition of helping learners connect with the best-fit education opportunities.
 OEDb continues to release its online college rankings each January and is now proud to feature a collection of over 10,000 free open courses and interactive resources from top universities around the world.
 Help us advance open education by joining our community.

 Our Advice section is a resource hub for visitors looking for a guide to online learning.
 Here we break down need-to-know issues like accreditation, choosing the right school and transferring credits.

 Our open courseware collection is at the heart of OEDb's mission and user experience.
 We guide you through thousands of free audio and visual lectures, full courses and multimedia across all subjects.
 Here's just a sample:

 - A survey of Shakespeare's plays from Brandeis University

 - An introduction to InDesign for those wanting to add to their software and design skills, from Birmingham City University

 - A lecture series on marketing mastery from Udemy

 - AP science courses from the University of California College Prep initiative

 - October 2006: OEDb "opens" as a platform to connect learners to the emerging dialogue of online education and offers a smaller version of our current degree index.